ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 It means that when things go wrong, everyone at least knows whose to blame.

 This idea was introduced in 2014 by this work.
-We can achieve this IA notion by making some changes to GMW.
+The security notion is actually satisfied by the GMW protocol.
 The key idea is to use broadcast and ZK proofs, so the honest parties can prove that they did what they're supposed to.

 But we can't broadcast a quantum state, so that strategy doesn't work for quantum.
-So we know some MPQC protocols, but they are pretty far from achieving IA.
+So we know some MPQC protocols, but they are pretty far from achieving identifiable abort.

 # Challenge

-Turns out that it's hard to get IA under the quantum setting.
+Turns out that it's hard to get identifiable abort under the quantum setting.
-In fact, there are issues with just sending protocol messages.
+In fact, there are issues even with just sending protocol messages.
+Let me show you real quick.

 Here P1 is supposed to send a quantum message to P2.
 Let's say P1 is malicious, and so it refuses to send it.